Bildung und Ausbildung in Afghanistan

 Shelter Now also tries to help set up the school and sometimes bears the staff costs of a second shift of classes.

-“Our” elementary school in Kabul
+“Our” primary school in Kabul

 Please help us to take action!